microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 ![image](./img/Discover10.png)

-Next log in to Azure using the provieded code.
+Next log in to Azure using the provided code.

 ![image](./img/Discover11.png)